nbeaver/save-tabs-firefox-for-android/readme.rst

 Summary
 -------

 Save list of open tabs.
 Works on Firefox for Android.

-Experimental only, suffers from serious bugs.
+Experimental only, suffer from a serious bug.

 Description
 -----------